-Ben Goldsmith and his family have been left "completely devastated" by the death of his 15-year-old daughter, who has been killed in a quad bike accident on the family's farm in Somerset.
+Ben Goldsmith and his family have been left "completely devastated" by the death of his 15-year-old daughter, who has been killed in an off-road vehicle accident on the family's farm in Somerset.
 The teenager was the heiress to two of Britain's most powerful dynasties – the Goldsmith and the Rothschild families.
 She was the first-born child of millionaire financier Ben and his ex-wife Kate Emma Rothschild, who are believed to have a combined fortune of more than £300million.
 Emergency services confirmed that ambulances had been sent to Ben's home in the village of North Brewham on Monday afternoon.
 A family friend described Iris as "a complete firecracker – an absolute delight," telling the Daily Mail: "She was beautiful, charming, intelligent, wonderful company and absolutely the loveliest person you could meet.
 Ben and Kate are completely devastated.
 They are numb to the core and united in their grief".

 Ben Goldsmith and his daughter Iris pictured together in 2017

 Ben, 38, and 37-year-old Kate, heiress to the Rothschild banking empire, were married in 2003 but separated in 2012 when she started a relationship with US rapper Jay Electronica.
 The former couple are also parents to two sons, Frank, 13, and 11-year-old Isaac.
 Ben went on to marry catering company boss Jemima Jones, with whom he has two young children, Eliza and Arlo.
 Iris was also the niece of Conservative MP Zac Goldsmith and Jemima Khan, Ben's two siblings.